What is a trust?

 Setting up a Trust

 Trusts can be set up for a variety of reasons; sometimes for children or for adults without capacity.
 The purpose of a trust is commonly the preservation of family assets.
-We have much experience in this area and can provide legal advice tailored for your best interests.
+As trust solicitors, we have much experience in this area and can provide legal advice tailored for your best interests.

 Gibson Kerr – Trust Solicitors